The feral predator-free project

 - an average increase of 500% for 15 threatened mammals between 2000 and 2016 due to conservation in feral free areas

 - an average 60% decrease between 1995 and 2016 for 32 mammals in sites with no targeted management intervention.

 Feral free areas are already delivering results in New South Wales.
 Greater bilbies, bridled nailtail wallabies and crest-tailed mulgara are establishing and reproducing.

 The feral free areas will establish insurance populations of threatened species in the short and medium term until effective landscape control of feral cats and foxes is developed.

 Integration with other conservation initiatives

-National Parks and Wildlife Service will work closely with a range of key partners, including existing partners – the University of NSW/Wild Deserts and Australian Wildlife Conservancy, together with local communities and Aboriginal groups, Rewilding Australia-WWF, universities, the Australian Government and other state governments as part of an emerging national approach to rewilding.
+National Parks and Wildlife Service will work closely with a range of key partners, including existing partners – the University of NSW/Wild Deserts and Australian Wildlife Conservancy, together with local communities and Aboriginal groups, WWF-Australia's rewilding unit, universities, the Australian Government and other state governments as part of an emerging national approach to rewilding.

 Existing feral predator-free areas established under the Reintroduction of Locally Extinct Mammals project are located at:

 - Pilliga State Conservation Area, near Baradine, north west NSW, fenced area 5800 hectares

 - Sturt National Park, near Tibooburra, far north west NSW, fenced area 4000 hectares